Here Come the Tears

 Here Come the Tears is the only studio album by English rock band the Tears.
 It was released on 6 June 2005 on Independiente.
-FrontmanBrett Anderson and guitarist Bernard Butler had found success together earlier in Suede, with Butler leaving that band after just two albums.
+Frontman Brett Anderson and guitarist Bernard Butler had found success together earlier in Suede, with Butler leaving that band after just two albums.
 Suede's career was on pause when the two reunited for this project.
 In January 2004, the pair had begun recording music together in secrecy; they decided to form the Tears with bassist Nathan Fisher, drummer Makoto Sakamoto and keyboardist Will Foster.
 The band had accumulated 18 demos by June 2004, after which, they started recording the album.
 Sessions were held across various studios with Butler as the producer and finished by October 2004.
 Here Come the Tears is a pop album that evokes the work of David Bowie, and was compared to Suede's second studio album Dog Man Star (1994).